 - Sign Location: 13 Pine Street, Lodi, California

-The main A&W in Lodi is located on Lodi Ave only a few blocks from downtown Lodi itself.
+The main A&W in Lodi is located on Lodi Ave only a few blocks from downtown Lodi.
 While this is not the original spot, it is an old A&W, and it serves as the main area in the town for reliving A&W history.
-They even have a car hop service that you can use to get your food like the old days.
+They even have a carhop service that you can use to get your food like the old days.

 There were two large glass cases with things like old menus, employee outfits, and even toys.
 It was a lot of fun to see.

-There is a 3-foot tall ceramic bear sitting next to the memorabilia as well which is the mascot for A&W.
+There was also a 3-foot tall ceramic bear sitting next to the memorabilia, which is the mascot for A&W.

 I found the food to be above average for fast food as well, but it may have been because I was enjoying my root beer so much.

-In the back, there is also a wall of photos from the original location and from Roy Allen himself.
+In the back, there is a wall of photos from the original location and of the creator Roy Allen.

-After finishing your meal, proceed over to 13 Pine St, right near the Lodi sign and walk along the street towards School Street and you will see the plaque noting the original location in the ground about halfway to School St.
+After finishing your meal, proceed over to 13 Pine St, right near the Lodi sign, and walk along the street towards School Street.
+There you will see the plaque noting the original location in the ground about halfway to School St.

 The plaque is easy to walk past as it is just on the ground near a fire hydrant, but I found it fun to go searching for it and to complete my time exploring the history of A&W Root Beer in Lodi.
 If you are looking for more things to do in Lodi, check out this post and let me know what you think of the root beer in the comments.